Exit Search

 Perfect Fit Harness and Gentle Leash make a happy dog

-NOTE: Not all harnesses are made equal, and it took me several years to find one that protects the neck but also provides enough space around the front leg and armpit region.
+NOTE: Not all harnesses are made equal.
+It took me several years to find one that protects the neck but also provides enough space around the front leg and armpit region.
 I use both the Gentle Leash and the Perfect Fit Harness for my dog Pax.

 • Supplements your dog’s food with the four essential nutrient groups – the Fab4vitamins, minerals, Omega-3 oil, and probiotics to prevent nutrient deficiencies.
 Industrialization of agriculture has led to severe soil depletion and inferior incomplete food.

-• For a customized supplement plan and exact dosages for your dogs click here.
+• Try the Healthy Dog Tool and get a customized supplement plan and exact dosages for your dog.

 • Avoid drugs and chemicals for internal use or in the environment, such as cleaning products and lawn and garden products, whenever possible.